 Source: Office for National Statistics

-An article outlining the ONS policy on special events is available.
+The ONS policy on special events is available on the ONS website.

 Olympics and Paralympics

 The Olympics took place from 27 July to 12 August 2012 (with a few events starting on 25 July), and the Paralympics from 29 August to 9 September.
 For most economic statistics, any direct effects of the Olympics will be mainly seen in the August estimates.
-A few series (such as on international travel and tourism, employment) may have been affected in July, and these estimates have already been published.
+A few series (such as on international travel and tourism, employment) may have been affected in July, and these estimates have already been published in the ONS Special Events calendar.
 Wider effects, for example if the presence of the Olympics has influenced the number of non-Olympic tourist visits, may of course affect any of the summer months.

 This commentary is intended to help users to interpret the statistics in the light of events.
-As explained in ONS’s Special Events policy, it is not possible to make an estimate of the effect of the Olympics and Paralympics on particular series only on the basis of information collected in those series.
+As explained in the ONS policy on special events, it is not possible to make an estimate of the effect of the Olympics and Paralympics on particular series only on the basis of information collected in those series.
 More details of how certain series are affected are in an Information Note, and an article explaining how various elements are reflected in the National Accounts was published in July 2012.

 Changes to Construction Statistics